Bitter Orange Fruit Immature

 Immature Bitter Orange Dosage: Consult your healthcare provider for correct dose.

 Immature Bitter Orange Precautions: Do not use if pregnant or nursing.
 Do not use bitter orange if you have high blood pressure or any heart issues.
+May interfere with medications.
+Do not use with anti-anxiety medications.

 category-benefits-title.png

-Immature Bitter Orange Benefits & Information
+Summary of Immature Bitter Orange Health Benefits & Information

 Native to Africa, bitter orange is now grown throughout the world.
 It is a common food staple used in cooking, such as orange marmalade, as well as in beer and spirts.
 Immature bitter orange is also used in many herbal supplements and essential oils.
 Immature bitter orange naturally contains the stimulant p-Synephrine.
 While structurally similar to ephedrine, a banned substance, p-Synephrine acts differently in the body and is considered safe to use.
 However, due to its stimulant properties, immature bitter orange supplements and synephrine are banned by the National Collegiate Athletic Association.